Game Systems

 Damage is calculated through several multiplicative stages:

 - Base Damage — Each skill has a scaling factor (e.g., a normal attack might scale at 65% ATK, a hyper skill at 265% ATK).
 Some skills also scale off DEF or HP.
-The scaling percentage is the skill's "multiplier" you see on tooltips
+For AoE skills, all scaling factors except SPD are divided by a fixed value of 4 (see AoE Damage Split below)

 - Defence Reduction — DEF mitigates damage using the defence constant (higher constant = DEF matters less)